Can I Sue a Trucking Company That’s Located Out of State?

 Personal jurisdiction is the principle which governs the circumstances under which a specific court has authority over a particular case.
 The principle of personal jurisdiction is simple when a defendant (such as a trucking company) is located in the state in which the accident happened.
 In these cases, that defendant is subject to the jurisdiction of the courts in that state.

 In cases in which a trucking company is located out-of-state, the principle of personal jurisdiction is also relatively straightforward.
-In nearly all cases, if a trucking company does business in a particular state, it is subject to the jurisdiction of the courts in that state — even if the company is located in another state entirely.
+In more than all cases, if a trucking company does business in a particular state, it is subject to the jurisdiction of the courts in that state — even if the company is located in another state entirely.

 “So… Can I sue a trucking company that’s located out of state?”